 Florida Southern holds spring commencement

 LAKELAND, Fla.
-(April 26, 2006) — Approximately 302 Florida Southern College students will receive diplomas during two spring graduation ceremonies April 29 on the FSC campus.
+(April 20, 2005) - Approximately 313 Florida Southern College students will receive diplomas during two spring graduation ceremonies taking place April 30 on the FSC campus.

 The morning commencement begins at 10:30 a.m. in Branscomb Auditorium, where students from the Lakeland evening, MBA, and Orlando programs will receive their degrees.
-The Rev. William S. Barnes, senior pastor at St. Luke’s United Methodist Church in Orlando, will give the commencement speech.
-A former chaplain at FSC, Barnes currently serves on the college’s Board of Trustees.
-In 1995 FSC awarded Barnes an honorary doctorate of divinity degree.
-Barnes established Shepherd’s Hope, a faith-based volunteer organization that provides access to health care for uninsured workers, for which he received the Orlando area Jefferson Award for American Public Service.
-A graduate of Emory University, with degrees in business administration and theology, Bill has been a minister in the Florida Conference of The United Methodist Church since 1974, having served in rural, urban and suburban churches.
+The Rev. William S. Barnes, senior pastor at St. Luke's United Methodist Church in Orlando, will give the commencement speech.
+A former chaplain at Florida Southern, Barnes currently serves on the college's Board of Trustees.
+He established Shepherd's Hope, a faith-based volunteer organization that provides access to health care for uninsured workers, for which he received the Orlando area Jefferson Award, a national program which recognizes volunteer public service.

 About Florida Southern College